Advanced Computer Science

 • Research groups

 We have active research groups in areas from cybersecurity and augmented reality to visual and ethical AI.
-They offer exciting opportunities for postgraduate students.
+They offer exciting opportunities for postgraduate students such as yourself.

 • Robotics and AI